Will indoor concerts be safe again?Music lovers compare risks | Music | ExBulletin

 Will indoor concerts be safe again?Music lovers compare risks | Music

-Assuming you are fully vaccinated, the average concert does not pose a great risk.
-But experts still hate big venues full of thousands of strangers, especially when they’re screaming and singing, with lots of alcohol and a few masks.
-The more crowds they have, the more nervous they are.
+Assuming you are fully vaccinated, the average concert is not a big risk.
+But experts still hate big venues full of thousands of strangers, especially if they’re screaming and singing, with lots of alcohol and a few masks.
+The more crowds there are, the more nervous they are.

-But that’s a personal decision: how much is it worth to you?
-If you’ve been waiting for all the pandemics to dance in the mosh pit, do it.
+But that is a personal decision.
+How much is it worth to you?
+If all the pandemics are waiting to dance in the mosh pit, do it.

 Of course, if both are vaccinated, kissing is fine.
-What if you were vaccinated when they weren’t vaccinated?
+What if you are vaccinated when they are not vaccinated?
 They are at risk, not you.
-Consider a conversation: Tell them that you are worried about your safety.
+Consider a conversation.
+Tell them you are worried about their safety.

 How do you deal with friends and family who refuse to get vaccinated but are expecting to see you this summer?